DataDog/documentation/content/en/observability_pipelines/troubleshooting.md

 ---

 ## Overview
 If you experience unexpected behavior with Datadog Observability Pipelines (OP), there are a few common issues you can investigate, and this guide may help resolve issues quickly.
-If you continue to have trouble, reach out to Datadog support for further assistance.
+If you continue to have trouble, reach out to [Datadog support][3] for further assistance.

 ## Investigate diagnostic logs